leon123858/OurCoin/README.md

 instructions, including verifying releases.
 If you're upgrading, see the latest changes via the [Changelog][changelog].

-## Documentation
+## Documentation For Bcoin

 - General docs: [docs/](docs/README.md)
 - Wallet and node API docs: https://bcoin.io/api-docs/
 - Library API docs: https://bcoin.io/docs/

-## Support

-Join us on [freenode][freenode] in the [#bcoin][irc] channel.

-## Disclaimer

-Bcoin does not guarantee you against theft or lost funds due to bugs, mishaps, or your own incompetence.
-You and you alone are responsible for securing your money.
+## Documentation For My Feature

+all docs are in the project 'docs' folder

 ## Contribution and License Agreement